A Wrinkle in Time: Background

 L'Engle has also described the novel as her "psalm of praise to life, [her] stand for life against death."

 Additionally, L'Engle drew upon her interest in science.
 The novel includes references to Einstein's theory of relativity and Planck's quantum theory.

 A Wrinkle in Time is the first novel in the Time Quintet, a series of five young-adult novels by L'Engle.
 Later books include A Wind in the Door, A Swiftly Tilting Planet, Many Waters, and An Acceptable Time.
-The series follows the adventures of Meg Murry, her youngest brother Charles Wallace Murry, their friend Calvin O'Keefe, and her twin siblings Sandy and Dennys Murry.
+The series follows the adventures of Meg Murry, her youngest brother Charles Wallace Murry, their twin siblings Sandy and Dennys Murry, and their friend Calvin O'Keefe.
 Throughout the series, family members band together to travel through time as they attempt to save the world from the grasps of evil.